Consistent Manifold Representation for Topological Data Analysis: The unique consistent unweighted graph construction

 Consider a data set $\{x_i\}_{i=1}^N$ of independent samples from a probability distribution $q(x)$ that is supported on a $m$-dimensional manifold $\mathcal{M}$ embedded in Euclidean space.
 For a smooth function $\rho(x)$ on $\mathcal{M}$, we will consider the CkNN graph construction, where two data points $x_i$ and $x_j$ are connected by an edge if

-This construction leads to the $N\times N$ weight matrix $W$ whose $ij$th entry is $1$ if $x_i$ and $x_j$ have an edge in common, and $0$ otherwise.
+This construction leads to the $N\times N$ adjacency matrix $W$ whose $ij$th entry is $1$ if $x_i$ and $x_j$ have an edge in common, and $0$ otherwise.
 Let $D$ be the diagonal matrix of row sums of $W$, and define the ``unnormalized'' graph Laplacian $L_{\rm un} = D-W$.
 In Sec.~\ref{background} we show that for an appropriate factor $c$ depending only on $\delta$ and $N$, in the limit of large data, $c^{-1}L_{\rm un}$ converges both pointwise and spectrally to the operator defined by

 where $\Delta$ is the positive definite Laplace-Beltrami operator and $\nabla$ is the gradient, both with respect to the Riemannian metric inherited from the ambient space.
 In fact, pointwise convergence follows from a theorem of \cite{Ting2010}, and the pointwise bias and a high probability estimate of the variance was first computed in \cite{BH14}.
-Both of these results follow for a larger class of kernels than we consider here.
+Both of these results follow for a larger class of kernels than the one defined in (\ref{multiscale}).

 Although the operator in \eqref{LunOperator} appears complicated, we now show that it is still a Laplace-Beltrami operator on the same manifold $\mathcal{M}$, but with respect to a different metric.
 A {\it conformal} change of metric corresponds to a new Riemannian metric $\tilde g \equiv \varphi g$, where $\varphi(x)>0$, and which has Laplace-Beltrami operator